jwarz/data-scientists-tools/05_statistics/01_R/fundamentals_of_bayesian_data_analysis/readme.md

     ## [1] NaN NaN NaN NaN NaN NaN

-3. Yes, `NaN` stands for *not a number* and the reason you got a lot of `NaN`s is that the Beta distribution is only defined when its shape parameters are positive.
+`NaN` stands for *not a number* and the reason you got a lot of `NaN`s is that the Beta distribution is only defined when its shape parameters are positive.

-    -   Instead, set both shape parameters to a large number.
+3. Instead, set both shape parameters to a large number.
 Let’s set both `shape1` and `shape2` to `100`.
-    -   Visualize the result using `hist()`.
+4. Visualize the result using `hist()`.

 ``` r
 # Explore using the rbeta function